 - Only use a webcam with people they know with your permission.

 - Tell you immediately if they see anything they are unhappy with.

 If you need any further help & advice, there is some excellent information on these websites:

 There are three main levels for applying parental controls.

 - Internet Service Providers (ISP’s).
 These are the organisations that pipe the internet to your home (like Virgin Media, Talk Talk, Sky and BT).
 All of the major ISP’s provide parental control packages.
 These can allow you to apply controls across all of the devices that access the internet through your home connection – such as laptops or games consoles.

 - Devices that connect to the Internet.
 Most computers, mobiles and games consoles now come with parental controls that can be applied.
-For example, within Windows and the Mac operating systems, there are parental controls that can be set for individual devices.
+For example, within Windows and the Mac operating systems, and on most mobile devices, there are parental controls that can be set for different age ranges.

 - Software.
 There are a wide range of packages available to buy or sometimes download for free – always look for reputable companies and check out reviews online.
-Examples include K9 Browser, CyberSentinel and OpenDNS - for more information, please download the leaflet below.
+Examples include K9 Browser, CyberSentinel and OpenDNS.
 (Please note: Although our school has heard good reports of these products, we have not tested them all and we do not provide technical support or manage protection for parents.
 The software should give you all the tools you need and the web sites provide helpful advice and support.)